@import - Importing data

 The import process is explained by the following figure.

-The @import parse step (1) lays the foundation for the database import as it based on the source file format (csv, json, xlsx, etc), parses the data to an intermediary and internal file.
-This file is then analyzed in order to detect widths, data types and their sizes based on the data, row and cell references back to the source file, and a lot more.
+step (1) lays the foundation for the database import as it based on the source file format (csv, json, xlsx, etc), parses the data to an intermediary and internal file.
+This file is then analyzed to detect widths, data types and their sizes based on the data, row and cell references back to the source file, and a lot more.

 The intermediary format stores the input data as Records associated with information from where the data originates.